What is the minimum and maximum group size on the trek?

 - AMS, Acute Mountain Sickness is the body reacting to the stress of high altitude.
 It is a concern for trekkers in the high altitude trekking.
 As per our experiences, it can be seen above 3000m of altitude.
-Exposure to high altitude can lead to a number of 'normal' physiological reactions as well as mild to extremely serious illness and even to death.
+Exposure to high altitude can lead to several 'normal' physiological reactions as well as mild to extremely serious illness and even to death.
 We take the risk of AMS seriously and work hard to avoid and minimize it.
 We monitor our trekkers and climbers in how to take care of themselves and each other and what to look out for.
 Our treks are designed with relatively slow acclimatization schedules including some rest days with hiking days.
-And we have medications and number of management strategies in place should they be required and the very mild headache on and above 4000m is considered as normal but always you have to careful and consult with your trek guide in such cases.
+And we have medications and some management strategies in place should they be required and the very mild headache on and above 4000m is considered normal but always you have to careful and consult with your trek guide in such cases.

 What should I bring?

 - We can provide you a complete list of gears upon your booking of the trip but generally good trekking/hiking boot, daypack, layers of breathable clothing for day and night, trekking pole, etc. are what we suggest our clients to bring with.

 Do I have to tip to the local staff?

 - Tipping is a kind of motivation factor for our local staff and on our treks & expedition.
 The local people appreciate being rewarded directly by the clients for doing a good job.
 This encourages them to work hard and perform their duties to a high level of quality.
 Depending on the number of clients in the team, we advice appropriate tips in trip notes and tips are sometimes best administered by the Sardar, Cook and some time with assistance from the Trek & Expedition Leader.